austenskopov/sql_db/README.md

 1. **Extract**
    - JSON files from the `company-profile` directory are identified and read.
 2. **Staging**
-   - Using Pentaho or Python, data is inserted into `staging` tables in MySQL.
+   - Using Pentaho Data Integration (Spoon), data is inserted into `staging` tables in MySQL.
 3. **Transform**
-   - **Option A:** Run the SQL statements in `staging.sql` for straightforward normalization (ideal if all rules are covered by SQL).
+   - **Primary Method:** Run the SQL statements in `staging.sql` for normalization:
+     - First execute the table creation section to establish the schema
+     - Then execute the remaining transformation queries in order
-   - **Option B:** Execute the `normalization_script.py` if you require more advanced data cleaning or additional custom logic.
+   - **Optional:** Execute the `normalization_script.py` only if additional custom logic is required.
 4. **Load**
    - Final normalized data is moved into the `company` database with enforced primary/foreign keys.